 Size: 2140*3300, 2140*3660, 2440*3300, 2440*3660, etc customized glass size available too.

 2, Tempered glass

 Tempered glass is also called toughened glass, tampered glass in different areas or different countries.
-It is produced by heating the glass to a temperature around 650 degrees, and then cool down the glass rapidly by a strong wind jet to form compression stress on the glass surface whereas the interior still in tension stat.
+It is produced by heating the glass to a temperature around 650 degrees, and then cooling down the glass rapidly by a strong wind jet to form compression stress on the glass surface whereas the interior is still in tension stat.
 It has good mechanical properties and high thermal resistance.